MonnaliisaSaha/Capstone_Project_AI_ML_Imperial_College/MODEL_CARD.md

 Local smoothness — the GP, SVM and NN all assume that nearby inputs produce similar outputs.
 This assumption holds for F5 but is likely violated by F2 (genuinely noisy) and potentially F1 (possible spike or discontinuity).

 Stationarity — the pipeline assumes each function's landscape is fixed across all rounds.
-F4's description suggests a dynamic function, which may explain why its peak is narrow and small deviations cause significant regression.
+F4's scenario (warehouse logistics) may imply dynamic behaviour, which could explain why its peak is narrow and small deviations cause significant regression.

 Gradient reliability — the NN gradient is only informative when the surrogate has enough data to model the local surface accurately.
-With 10–21 observations in eight dimensions, this assumption is weakest for F8.
+With 10–23 observations in eight dimensions, this assumption is weakest for F8.

 **Limitations**

-Small dataset — 21 observations per function after Round 11.
+Small dataset — 23 observations per function after Round 13.
 The GP extrapolates for most of the search space rather than interpolating from dense coverage.

 Exploitation bias — adaptive search concentrates queries in high-performing regions.
 Large areas of the search space, especially in high-dimensional functions, are never sampled.

-One query per round — standard Bayesian Optimisation assumes parallel candidate evaluations to validate surrogate recommendations.
+One query per round — standard Bayesian Optimisation benefits from parallel candidate evaluations to validate surrogate recommendations.
 A single bad query can misdirect the strategy for multiple rounds before enough new evidence accumulates to correct it.

 No formal uncertainty calibration — the GP provides uncertainty estimates but these are not calibrated against held-out data.
 Surrogate confidence should be treated qualitatively rather than as a reliable probability.